varad15/portfolio/replit.md

 ## Overview

 This project is a modern, visually striking portfolio website for Varad Babasaheb Jumbad, a Computer Engineering student from VIT Pune.
 The application showcases his skills, projects, and experience through an interactive, animated interface built with cutting-edge web technologies.
+The site features a light theme with classy but techy backgrounds, glassmorphism effects, smooth animations, and comprehensive provisions for customizable profile photos and project images.

 ## User Preferences